peyao/docs/docs/app-templates/kafka-to-hdfs-sync.md

     Detailed information about the application package like version, last modified time, and short description is available on this page.
 Click on launch button for `Kafka-to-HDFS-Sync` application.
 In the confirmation modal, click the Configure button.

 1. The <a name="launch-dialogue"></a>`Kafka-to-HDFS-Sync` application configuration page is displayed.
-The Required Properties section m ust be completed before the application can be launched.
+The Required Properties section must be completed before the application can be launched.

     ![Launch dialogue](images/kafka-to-hdfs-sync/launch.png)